zphuc/CarND-LaneLines-P1/README.md

 ### 3. Suggest possible improvements to your pipeline

 Some automatic tuning on the parameters need to be done for each case.
-Another potential improvement could be done by ...
+Another potential improvement could be done by using the previous slopes of left and right lines with a range to estimate better current lines.